shipth-is/cli/docs/game/list.md

 ## Description

-Shows a list of all your games
+Shows a list of all your games.

 ## Help Output